kiith-sa/ICE/doc/html/_sources/modding_reference/component_collidable.txt

 Collidable component
 ====================

-A collidable component tells the engine that the entity should be used in collision detection.
-This is used e.g. in ships, but not in projectiles (unless they should collide with other projectiles).
+Entities with a collidable component are used in collision detection.
+This is used e.g. in ships, but not projectiles (unless they should collide with other projectiles).
 For example, if volumes of a collidable ship and non-collidable projectile intersect, collision is detected - the projectile hits the ship.
 Same for two collidable ships.
 But if volumes of two non-collidable projectiles intersect, there is no collision; the projectiles just continue moving as before.

 Example::